FranciscoGalan/Opinion_Piece_Generator/README.md

 <br/>

 Finally, the project includes metrics and visualizations to see how well the Generator imitates the style of the original texts.
-The following is a dashboard based on the articles of the Mexican columnist Denisse Dresser:
+The following is are some metrics based on the articles of the Mexican columnist Denisse Dresser:

 ![](https://github.com/FranciscoGalan/Opinion_Piece_Generator/blob/main/Media/dresser_dashboard.JPG)